MythicAgents/poseidon/documentation-payload/poseidon/commands/persist_launchd.md

 #### Args

-- Description: List of arguments to execute in the ProgramArguments section of the PLIST
+- Description: List of arguments to execute in the ProgramArguments section of the PLIST.
+The first argument should be the path to the program to execute.
 - Required Value: True
 - Default Value: None